WQRS

-WQRS (98.3 FM) is a radio station in Salamanca, New York in the Olean, New York broadcasting area.
-The station broadcasts a classic rock format, with its license owned by Seven Mountains Media, the dominant commercial broadcaster in Cattaraugus County.
-The station's transmitter is based in Carrollton.
+WQRS (98.3 FM) is a radio station licensed to Salamanca, New York serving the Olean, New York broadcasting area.
+The station airs a classic rock format and is owned by Seven Mountains Media, the leading commercial broadcaster in Cattaraugus County.
+Its transmitter is based in Carrollton.

 History

-The station signed on October 15, 1988 It signed on as WQRT, and its slogan was "Great 98 Country."
-Although it was part of the boom in rural and suburban FM stations that gave country music a major boost in the late 1980s, WQRT followed an approach more akin to the older country outlets of the time, with a mix of modern and traditional classic country.
-They served the Salamanca, Bradford, and Olean markets.
-WQRT was the top rated station since there were not many country stations.
-One year after WQRT's sign-on, 95.7 in Olean switched from its old adult-contemporary/easy listening format to country and became WPIG; WPIG, in contrast to WQRT's classic approach, followed the more modern approach of most of the newer country stations and focused on the "hot country" style emerging at the time, allowing WQRT to maintain its niche for several more years.
+The station signed on October 15, 1988 as WQRT with the slogan "Great 98 Country."
+Although it was part of the late 1980s boom in rural and suburban FM stations that boosted country music, WQRT followed an approach similar to older country outlets blending modern and traditional classic country.
+Serving the Salamanca, Bradford, and Olean markets, WQRT became the top rated station due to the limited number of country stations.
+In 1989, 95.7 WPIG in Olean switched from its old adult-contemporary/easy listening format to country, contrasting WQRT's classic style with a more modern "hot-country" focus.
+This allowed WQRT to maintain its niche for several years.
 During this era, WQRT was owned by Gary Livingston.

-Beginning in the late 1990s, the station rebranded as 98 Rocks, under the ownership of Michael Washington until the year 2006, when Washington sold the station to Pembrook Pines Media Group.
+In the late 1990s, the station rebranded as 98 Rocks, under the ownership of Michael Washington until 2006, when Washington sold the station to Pembrook Pines Media Group.

 WQRS primarily broadcast programming from Dial Global's "Classic Rock" (and before that, The Classic Rock Experience from ABC) and also carried the syndicated Nights with Alice Cooper program.

 In September 2010, WQRS quietly ended its classic rock format and switched to an all-satellite country music format, simulcasting WZKZ in Alfred.

-On October 2, 2013 WQRS changed their format back to classic rock and returned to the "98 Rocks" brand.
-The current format is locally originated (but automated) and features a broader, album-oriented playlist.
-In late September 2014, Sound Communication became the owner of WQRS.
-WQRS, along with the other Sound Communications stations, was sold to Seven Mountains Media in 2021.
+On October 2, 2013 WQRS reverted to its classic rock format and revived the "98 Rocks" brand.
+The current format is locally originated, automated and features a broader, album-oriented playlist.
+In late September 2014, Sound Communication acquired WQRS.
+In 2021, Seven Mountains Media purchased WQRS and other Sound Communications System.

 On November 29, 2021 WQRS rebranded as "The G.O.A.T." and added a simulcast on sister station WOEN 1360 AM.
 Its airstaff consists of syndicated programming and jockeys from other Seven Mountains stations in Olean.

 The WQRS call sign was previously heard on a classical music FM station in Detroit, Michigan.